jeremykolker/portfoliosite/README.md

-JEREMY KOLKER WEB PORTFOLIO
+JEREMY KOLKER PORTFOLIO SITE

-My portfolio website built using HTML, CSS, and JavaScript.
+This portfolio website built using HTML, CSS, and JavaScript (including jQuery).
 You can check it out [here](https://jeremykolker.netlify.app/).